jbsparrow/CyberDropDownloader/docs/reference/configuration-options/authentication.md

 In order to scrape files from Reddit, you'll need to create an app on reddit's website (it's free): [https://www.reddit.com/prefs/apps](https://www.reddit.com/prefs/apps)

 Select `script` as the app type.
 Any name can be used.
-For the redirect URI you any website, even a fake one like `http://your_username.cyberdrop-dl`.
+For the redirect URI you can use any website, even a fake one like `http://your_username.cyberdrop-dl`.
 Click `create app` to get your credentials.

 ![reddit_personal_script_setup_1](../../assets/reddit_personal_script_setup_1.png)
 ![reddit_personal_script_setup_2](../../assets/reddit_personal_script_setup_2.png)

-After generating the app, you need to give Cyberdrop-DL these values:
+After generating the app, you need to provide Cyberdrop-DL these values:

 - `personal_use_script`